-They say windows determine a home's character and they can undoubtedly make a significant difference to the look and feel of any property.
+They say windows determine a home's character and can undoubtedly make a significant difference to the look and feel of any property.

 They do, of course, last for years, but when they start to deteriorate, they can quickly become a costly burden, letting in water and letting out heat.